Brunch & Batter

 📖Recipe

-Nothing beats a cheesy, open-faced classic like this Sun Dried Tomato Tuna Melt.
-This Italian-inspired tuna salad is bursting with sun-dried tomatoes, capers, celery, lemon, and fresh herbs.
-The result is a bright, flavorful tuna that pairs perfectly with sharp Italian provolone cheese.
-The cheese gets wonderfully bubbly and drippy under the broiler, making it the most delicious sandwich!
+Nothing beats an open-faced classic like this Sun-Dried Tomato Tuna Melt.
+This Italian-inspired tuna salad is bursting with sun-dried tomatoes, capers, celery, lemon, and provolone cheese.

 5 from 1 vote